 Why do mirrors flip things right to left? (and not up and down) There are confusing explanations but the one that seems to make the most sense is that the 3-D object seen in a mirror has been flipped along its Z-axis.
 (Z-axis inversion) Because they are unnatural in nature, Z-axis inversions are hard for our brains to process.
 Our brain tries to make the most sense of what it sees (the Z-axis inverted image) by imagining that the object is rotated 180 degrees along the Y-axis with respect to our eyes.
 But it must also see the corresponding X-axis flip which it does as seen in such details as writing and the features on a face.
 All of this plays into the natural human tendency for right and left handness.

-This mirror science does raise the question of what plastic surgery patients are actually seeing…particularly when it comes to issues of symmetry of paired operated structures.
+This mirror science does raise the question of what plastic surgery patients are actually seeing…particularly when it comes to issues of symmetry of paired face and body structures that have had surgery.
 It is not rare that what a patient sees as an asymmetry, before or after surgery, is not always what the plastic surgeon sees.

 This made it very interesting to read about a new mirror that has been developed by Dr. Andrew Hicks at Drexel University as reported in Medical News Today.
 While some novelty mirrors do exist to show non-reversed images, they require the use of two mirrors which is impractical.
 Dr. Hick’s non-reversing mirror is different in that it is uses just one mirror.
 I do not really understand how it works but I would view it more than just a novelty.
 It could have real practical signficance in plastic surgery.